apowellnz/kind-practice/README.md

 - **Solution**:
   - If API is running in Kubernetes:
     - Ensure port forwarding is active: `kubectl port-forward service/api 5000:80`
+    - Or use the NodePort service: `kubectl apply -f api-nodeport-service.yaml`
     - Check API pod is running: `kubectl get pods -l app.kubernetes.io/name=ajp-api`
     - Check API logs: `kubectl logs -l app.kubernetes.io/name=ajp-api`
   - If API is running locally:
     - Ensure API is running: `cd AJP.API && dotnet run`
     - Verify PostgreSQL port forwarding is active

+### CORS errors when accessing API
+- **Issue**: Browser shows CORS errors when accessing API from frontend
+- **Solution**:
+  - Make sure you're using the correct port (5000 for local API, 31481 for NodePort)
+  - Ensure the API is running with the updated CORS configuration
+  - If running in Kubernetes, redeploy the API after updating CORS settings
+  - Check that the Origin header in your request matches the allowed origins

 ### Database migrations not applied
 - **Issue**: Schema changes not showing up in the database